algattik/DataSpaceConnector/docs/developer/cloud_testing.md

 ```

 This downloads a `terraform_outputs.json` file, which is read by cloud integration tests.
 This file should not be committed to the repository.

+### Evolving Terraform configuration

+When doing changes to the Terraform configuration, keep in mind that the cloud resources, as well as the Terraform output values, are shared with other branches.
+You must ensure that any changes are backward compatible.

+For example, if changing a test so that a resource is not needed anymore, do not remove the resource from the Terraform configuration in the same PR.